 For more information on personal growth, you can go to our online store here

 https://middleage.org/downloads/category/personal-growth/ and check out the related eBooks available there.
 You’ll see that a number of them are only $5.

 There’s a special reason for that.
 If you’re on my newsletter list to receive my latest ways to be happy and healthy, with each newsletter you’ll receive a coupon worth $5 in the online store.
 So you can go there and grab any $5 eBook on relationships, or any topic you want for free!
 Or, you can apply that credit towards an eBook that’s more than $5.
-In fact, you can save them up and apply multiple coupons towards any eBook in the store.

 To help you get started, here is a free $5 coupon for the store: personal-growth-$5 Just choose your eBook, and then at the checkout, enter it where it shows “Have a coupon code?
 Click to enter it”

 So go to the online store and grab your free eBook.
 While you’re there, check other books in this section, as well as in other sections.
 You may find some you like and they all have a 100% money-back guarantee if you’re not happy with them.